Capital Gazette gunman constantly harassed journalists on Twitter. Why wasn't he stopped?

 Police often lack tools, know-how

-She’s proposed legislation in the House that includes a $20 million per year grant to assist state and local law enforcement in cybercrimes training and a $4 million per year grant to establish a National Resource Center on Cybercrimes Against Individuals that would provide departments technical assistance.
+She has proposed legislation in the House that includes a $20-million-a-year grant to assist state and local law enforcement in cybercrimes training and a $4-million-a-year grant to establish a National Resource Center on Cybercrimes Against Individuals that would provide departments technical assistance.

 On the federal level, prosecution of cybercrimes has been inconsistent, analysts say.
-Clark said that the issue has simply been a lower priority issue for federal prosecutors.
+Clark said cybercrime has simply been a lower priority for federal prosecutors.

 "With the training of law enforcement, we have seen some progress.
-Indeed, there are prosecutors who specialize in online abuse,” said Danielle Citron, University of Maryland law professor who advises Twitter on safety issues.
-“But the gains have been modest and online stalking laws remain seriously under enforced around the country.
+Indeed, there are prosecutors who specialize in online abuse,” said Danielle Citron, University of Maryland law professor who advises Twitter on safety.
+“But the gains have been modest, and online stalking laws remain seriously underenforced around the country."